Everything You Need to Know About Sunscreen

 So what's really the deal with sunscreen?

-Well, it's Springtime right now and Summer is just around the corner.
+Well, Summer is just around the corner.
 So we need to talk about this!
 People have a lot of questions about sunscreen, especially when it comes to your face.

 But what we're now learning, is that the same sunscreen being used to protect us from harm could have ingredients that can be absorbed into our skin and into our bloodstreams, and can also contribute to a whole host of health issues, including hormone disruption and inflammation.